raldred/lux-battery-charger/README.md

 ![Project Maintenance][maintenance-shield]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-_Integration to pull pricing data from Octopus Agile tariff for using on dashboards and in automations
+This integration is intended to pull pricing data from Octopus and automate battery charging of a connected lux inverter.
+This relies on a lux integration, either lxp-bridge or LuxPython

 **This integration will set up the following platforms.**